Rahul-K-A/OpenGL-Renderer/README.md

 # OpenGL-Renderer

 This is a small WIP renderer using OpenGL.
-Install GLFW,GLEW,GLM and set up your VS project to include them to use this
+Install GLFW,GLEW,GLM and set up your Visual Studio project to include them to use this